 These folks are really just sugar addicts.
 Their guts are out of balance and the sugar loving bacteria are demanding to be fed copious amounts of the sweet stuff.
 This type of person will often have a very serious aversion to the smell and flavor of Kombucha and can hardly believe anyone would drink the stuff.

-Try a 50/50 mix and see if they can handle it, then increase or back off as needed.
+Try a 50/50 mix and see if they can handle it, then increase or reduce the amount of Kombucha as needed.

 This should be a stepping stone, not a stopping place.
 If they take to the soda mix, try adding more Kombucha.